Albanese maps for open algebraic spaces: The case of algebraic curves

 Seeking a contradiction, we assume that the comparison map is an isomorphism.
 Then the composition $g\circ \nu=c\circ f$ is affine, and the same holds for the normalization map $\nu:X\ra Y$.
 Using the Leray--Serre spectral sequence and Serre's Criterion (\cite{EGA II}, Corollary 5.2.2), we infer that $g:Y\ra \Alb_{Y/k}$ is affine.
 Since the composition

 is surjective, it follows that $\nu:X\ra Y$ is a closed embedding.
 Hence this is an isomorphism, consequently $\bar{C}$ is smooth, in contradiction to (i).

 Let us discuss explicit examples.
-Suppose the ground field $k$ is imperfect, and consider inside $\AA^2=\Spec k[x,y]$ the affine plane curve
+Suppose the ground field $k$ is imperfect of characteristic $p>0$, and consider inside $\AA^2=\Spec k[x,y]$ the affine plane curve

-where $l\geq 2$ is prime to the characteristic, and $q_i=p^{\nu_i}>1$ are powers of the characteristic, and $\lambda_i\in k$ are pairwise different scalars that are not $p$-powers in $k$, and $n\geq 4$ is some even integer.
-The right-hand side is an inseparable square-free polynomial of degree $nq\geq 2$, and we see with Eisenstein's Criterion that $Z$ is integral.
+where $l\geq 2$ is prime to the characteristic, and $q_i=p^{\nu_i}>1$ are powers of the characteristic, and $\lambda_i\in k$ are pairwise different scalars that are not $p$-powers in $k$, and $n\geq 3$ is some integer.
+The right-hand side of the equation is an inseparable square-free polynomial of degree $q=q_1+\ldots+q_n$, and we see with Eisenstein's Criterion that $Z$ is integral.
 Note that such curves where used by Totaro to construct \emph{pseudo-abelian varieties} that are not abelian varieties (\cite{Totaro 2013}, Example 3.1).